openscope/openscope/documentation/airport-guides/kmia.md

 282,066 annual operations
 11.8nm southwest of KMIA

-Almost all of Tamiami's traffic is itinerant general aviation traffic, which means the place can be a beehive of VFR during peak periods.
+A MIA satellite whose traffic is composed mostly of itinerant general aviation traffic, which means the place can be a beehive of VFR during peak periods.
 Other than charters for the "top 1%", this airport exists solely to quench the people's thirst for a place to do pattern work, or to fly into and out of on the weekends.
 This is the kind of place for which "snowbirds" and "weekend warriors" get their names.

 #### KHWO
 North Perry
 190,955 annual operations
 12.6nm north-northeast of KMIA

-_to be completed_
+A FLL satellite south of the Fort Lauderdale area.

 #### KPMP
 Pompano Beach Airpark
 186,534 annual operations
 28.7nm north-northeast of KMIA

-_to be completed_
+A FLL satellite north of the Fort Lauderdale area.

 #### KFXE
 Fort Lauderdale Executive
 174,391 annual operations
 24.9nm north-northeast of KMIA

-_to be completed_
+A FLL satellite airport with traffic destined for the Fort Lauderdale area.

 #### KPBI
 Palm Beach International